the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `block.timestamp ` - convert a uint of the number of seconds in that length of time.
 So 1 minutes is 60, 1 hours is 3600 (60 seconds x 60 minutes), 1 days is 86400 (24 hours x 60 minutes x 60 seconds), find on [cheatsheet](https://docs.soliditylang.org/en/latest/cheatsheet.html)

 `bridges` - a blockchain [bridge](https://blog.makerdao.com/what-are-blockchain-bridges-and-why-are-they-important-for-defi/): and [Youtube](https://www.youtube.com/watch?v=xS0PyYpt6bA) connects two blockchain ecosystems.
 Bridges facilitate communication between blockchains through the transfer of information and assets.

+`Byzantine fault` or [Byzantine generals problem](https://en.wikipedia.org/wiki/Byzantine_fault) - a condition of a computer system, particularly distributed computing systems, where components may fail and there is imperfect information on whether a component has failed; thus the reason for Proof of Work

 `Compound` - a DeFi lending protocol that allows users to earn interest on their cryptocurrencies by depositing them into one of several pools